Course Guide

 Students in Dual Enrollment ENG 111 and ENG 112 offered through Northern Virginia Community College complete College Composition I and College Composition II back-to-back, over the fall and spring semesters respectively, for a total of 6 college credits.
 These writing-intensive courses focus on critical thinking, argumentation, research, and the fundamentals of academic writing.
 Students learn to refine sophisticated topics and employ a clear focus that guides the appropriate selection of evidence, language, organization, and rhetorical and persuasive strategies.
 Students develop well-structured prose that considers context, audience, and purpose, in order to best facilitate compelling analysis and thoughtful investigation.
 ENG 111 and ENG 112 assists students with the development of their writing process, refining their stance through concise evaluations and assertions, as well as cultivating original ideas, substantiated with proper documentation.
 Students study the full scope of compositional craft in order to create digital products and presentations in addition to written word texts.
 They will hone their public speaking skills.

 PREREQUISITES: 3.0 or above cumulative GPA.
-If in HN English 11, student must have 87% or above.
-If in CP English 11, student must have 93% or above, recommendation from current teacher, and a passing score on the College Composition writing placement test.
+B or above in HN English 11 or A- or above in CP English 11.
 Please review Dual Enrollment information on pages 5 and 41.

 • DE College Composition 2 (ENG 112)